SPORTS FUNDING – 2019/20

 The school evaluate the impact of the sports premium funding as part of our normal self-evaluation and provision mapping arrangements.
 Systems are in place to monitor the spending plan to ensure the children get the best possible experiences to ensure they have access to high quality PE sessions both in and out of school.

 Based on last years’ efforts, the school is delighted to announce that they were awarded the Sainsbury’s School Games ‘Gold’ kite mark.
 This award is true measure of the schools’ commitment to PE and Sport in and out of school and is a very thorough scrutiny of the school’s systems and procedures in place to promote sport.
-This is the third year running that the school has received this award.
+This is the fourth year running that the school has received this award.

 Participation in sporting clubs continues to rise year on year with nearly 80% of the children attending an extra-curricular club at some point in the year.
 These are carried out before school, at lunchtimes and after school to appeal to all ages and interests.

 Staff development continues to focus highly with some of this funding.
 All teachers have received support within their PE sessions from qualified level 2 ‘sports-specific’ coaches.
 In addition to this, the school brings in many outside agencies to assist with multi-skills activities for the younger children both in curriculum time and as part of lunchtime and after school activities.